rogaha/www.docker.io/_pages/about.md

 {% extends 'about.html' %}
 {% load static %}
-{% block title %}About Docker -{% endblock %}
+{% block title %}About Docker - {% endblock %}
-{% block meta-description %}An open source project to pack, ship and run any application as a lightweight container{% endblock %}
+{% block meta-description %}Docker is an open-source project to easily create lightweight, portable, self-sufficient containers from any application.
+The same container that a developer builds and tests on a laptop can run at scale, in production, on VMs, bare metal, OpenStack clusters, public clouds and more.{% endblock %}
-{% block meta-keywords %}Docker, linux containers, PaaS, dotCloud, introduction, about, how it works{% endblock %}
+{% block meta-keywords %}Docker, linux containers, lxc, PaaS, dotCloud, introduction, about, how it works{% endblock %}

 {% block copy_headline %}
 # Learn what Docker is all about #